one-place-logo-smone-place-logo-smone-place-logo-smone-place-logo-sm

 • Every program offered through One Place is designed to help prevent child abuse, ACEs, and toxic stress for children and families.
 From Early Head Start and NC Pre-K to Child Care Referrals and Early Educator support, our programming serves as a protective factor.
 If children are hurt by abuse, we provide hope and healing through comprehensive services in our Child Advocacy Center.

 • Without support, children who suffer from ACEs may have challenges forming healthy relationships, regulating their emotions, and living a physically healthy life.
 At One Place, we provide early education programs that help support a child’s healthy development—and for children who have been hurt by abuse or through other ACEs, we offer resources and referrals to professional help to cope with their trauma.
+Children receiving services in the One Place Child Advocacy Center have access to on-site, trauma-informed mental health support to begin their journey to hope and healing.

 • Families struggle to find community support and necessary resources.
 Without a connected community and access to high-quality resources, children suffer.
 We connect all families in Onslow County with the support they need to live happy, healthy, and successful lives.